sidestream-tech/sky-star-test-setup/README.md

-# Sky Star Test Deployment
+# Sky Star Test Setup

 Easily deploy the Sky allocation system and Spark ALM controller to any EVM-compatible chain, including all required mock contracts.
 This repository is designed to help Sky Stars test and validate contracts quickly.